wilsonaustin10/alliedadvantageads/LOGGING_GUIDE.md

-# Logging Guide for Allied Lead Gen Landing
+# Logging Guide for Allied Advantage Ads Landing

 ## Overview
 This guide explains where to find logs for monitoring the onboarding to deployment workflow.